 There is a heavily used vault toilet on the east side of the parking lot.

-This trail is not only heavily used by tourists, but it's the locals' unofficial open air gym.
+This trail is not only heavily used by tourists, but it's the locals' unofficial open-air gym.
 Expect a steady flow of traffic on your way up and down.

 Because the hike is pretty short and there is only a moderate elevation gain, you don't need to be prepared for changing conditions at the top.
 You will see lots of jeans and tennis shoes worn on the trail.
 Don't forget a cap or sunglasses to protect your eyes.

-Tennis Shoes are OK for this one.
+Footwear: Tennis Shoes are OK for this one

 In the warmer months you may encounter some flies and a very small amount of mosquitoes later in the evening.